lliu0809/Product-Sales-Microservice/README.md

 * Caching improved the system's performance in some degree.
 However, for an extreme popular e-commerce product sales website, this is not enough.
 More methods are  needed to further optimize the system by reducing queries to database.
 This can be done with **Redis**.
 Make the place order process to be asynchronous.
   Install, configure, and integrate RabbitMQ.
 Implement RabbitMQ sender and receiver.

+* **Nginx horizontal scaling：** when the scale of the system increases, expand the service with [Nginx](https://www.nginx.com).
+With the help of previous optimizations, Nginx provides a powerful tool to expand the system while ensuring performance. <br/>
+  As the system grows even larger, apply (LVS)[http://www.linuxvirtualserver.org] for further scaling.

 ## Optimization Methods
 ### HTML Page Caching, URL Caching & Object Caching